New Build Homes in Southampton

 - 3 and 4 bedroom

-- Hayling Island is an idyllic place to call home, and is located less than a mile from 'award-winning' beaches, offering plenty of sporting opportunities.
+- Hayling Island is a lovely place to call home, and can be found less than a mile from 'award-winning' beaches, offering plenty of sporting opportunities.
 There is a great choice of local schools, shops and restaurants to choose from.
 Pebble Walk is only a short drive to nearby cities, Portsmouth and Chichester, so you can escape busy city life whilst still remaining within easy reach.

 Coming soon

-Highgrove, Penwarden Way, Bosham, West Sussex, PO18 8EH
+Highgrove, Main Road, Bosham, West Sussex, PO18 8EH

 - Coming soon